Mary Elizabeth Winstead

 Mary Elizabeth Winstead as a kid

 At the age of 11, her mother enrolled her in the Joffrey Ballet School in New York City.
-It was there that the young girl developed a genuine love for dancing and started to express interest in the art of acting.
+There, she developed a genuine love for dancing and began showing interest in acting.

 Mary during her childhood